fare/asdf/README.md

 To use a further Common Lisp implementation, suitably edit the script [`tools/asdf-tools`](tools/asdf-tools), or, on Windows, the batch file [`tools/asdf-tools.bat`](tools/asdf-tools.bat).
-(Note that as of SBCL 1.2.13, we recommend against using SBCL on Windows.)
+(Note that as of SBCL 1.2.13, we recommend against using SBCL on Windows for that purpose.)

 Note that the executable `build/asdf-tools` is being built the first time you test ASDF.
 When you update ASDF, via e.g. `git pull` or a branch switch, you may have to update it, with: